 Weight: 517g | Dimensions: 242 x 179 x 7mm | OS: Android 7 Nougat | Screen size: 10.2 inches | Resolution: 2,560 x 1,800 | CPU: Nvidia Tegra X1, quad-core | RAM: 3GB | Storage: 32GB | microSD slot: No | Battery: 10 hours | Rear camera: 8MP | Front camera: 2MP

 Google's first foray into crafting its very own tablets started couldn't have gone much better.
 While it was once the best Android tablet out there, the Pixel C is still recommended for a few reasons.

 Its design borrows from the gorgeous Chromebook Pixel and builds upon it, with versatility to allow easy switching between a standalone tablet or a laptop.
-Android power users will also appreciate that it runs stock OS and thus, like Nexus products, the Pixel C will be among the first devices in line to receive the update to Android 7.0 "N".
+Android power users will also appreciate that it runs stock OS and thus, like Nexus products, the Pixel C is now running the latest software, Android Nougat, with support for Android O coming soon.

 Read the full review: Google Pixel C